Berm Landscaping Ideas

 READ

-Wisteria Landscaping Ideas
+Landscaping Yard Ideas

 One popular way to integrate hardscaping into berm landscaping is by using rocks and stones.
 Large rocks strategically placed on a berm not only add an aesthetic appeal but also serve the practical purpose of preventing soil erosion.
 These rocks can be natural or sculpted, depending on the style of your landscape design.
 Additionally, smaller stones can be used as ground cover on the berm, adding texture and visual interest.